alanshortis/application-settings/README.md

 # Application Settings

 Settings files for OSX apps.
-Many, mnay more to add.
+Many, many more to add.

 - Sublime Text 2
 - Terminal